A Day on the Golf Course

 The last session of the All Stars Reunion, A Road Less Traveled, caused quite a stir!
-The uninvited intruder left many of the attendees feeling rattled.
+The uninvited intruder that showed up left many of the attendees feeling rattled.
 Others thought a social break was in order anyway and that right now would be a good time for it.
 The Reunion Committee decided some good old-fashioned rest and relaxation was definitely in order!
 When someone suggested a golf outing the idea was received with enthusiasm by one and all.
 Emperor Constantine had just completed his mental health hold and he clearly needed some fresh air and fun.
 A day on the golf course was just what the doctor ordered!

 It’s hard to imagine what it must be like for an emperor to play golf for the first time, but we shall try!
 The day began with high hopes and good intentions.
 The “church fathers” had never even heard of golf but thought it sounded like fun.
 Everyone agreed it would be a wonderful way to relieve some tension and create good will.
 Little did they know!
 The whole group felt energized and exhilarated as the day began.
 The idea of golf was exciting but the reality of golf was something altogether different!
 (Readers who have played the game will know exactly what I mean.)